embroidery-space/xsp-specs/ursa/oxs.md

 In general, all stitch objects have coordinates (`x` and `y`) and an index of the palette item (`palindex`).
 Some stitch objects can have multiple instances of these properties (for example, `x1` and `x2` or `palindex1` and `palindex2`).

-Also, some stitch objects may have an `objecttype` attribute that specifies the type of the stitch object.
+Also, some stitch objects have an `objecttype` attribute that specifies the type of the stitch object.

-In addition, each stitch object may have a `marked` attribute that marks the stitch as "marked" or "completed".
+In addition, each stitch object MAY have a `marked` attribute that marks the stitch as "marked" or "completed".
 This attribute can be used to keep track of the progress of the stitching of a pattern.

-We consider a stitch to be "invalid" and do not process, store or display it in such cases:
+The stitch is considered to be "invalid" and MUST NOT be processed, stored or displayed in such cases:

 1. If any stitch coordinate is missing or invalid (i.e., it cannot be converted from a string type to a numeric type).

    However, coordinates that are outside the pattern are considered correct.
    For example, if the size of the pattern is not specified in the `properties` section, some stitches may appear outside the pattern.
-   We need to process and store such stitches and let the user process them (for example, increase the size of the pattern or remove extra stitches).
+   We SHOULD process and store such stitches and let the user process them (for example, increase the size of the pattern or remove extra stitches).

 2. If the `palindex` attribute is set to `0` (i.e., the stitch refers to a cloth/fabric color).

-   Obviously, you should not store such stitches in the pattern file.
+   Obviously, you SHOULD NOT store such stitches in the pattern file.

 3. If the stitch refers to a non-existent palette item.
 4. If the stitch is supposed to have an `objecttype` attribute, but it is missing or empty.